fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// Cold Down Time in seconds a player can not change team after ignites molotov, gas can, firework crate or barrel fuel.
 (0=off). l4d_afk_commands_igniteprop_cooltime_block "15.0"

 		// If 1, Block player from using 'jointeam' command in consoe.
-(This also blocks player from switching team by choosing team menu)" l4d_afk_commands_pressM_block "1"
+(This also blocks player from switching team by choosing team menu) l4d_afk_commands_pressM_block "1"

 		// If 1, Block player from using 'go_away_from_keyboard' comand in console.
-(This also blocks player from going idle with 'esc->take a break')" l4d_afk_commands_takeabreak_block "0"
+(This also blocks player from going idle with 'esc->take a break') l4d_afk_commands_takeabreak_block "0"

 		// If 1, Block player from using 'sb_takecontrol' command in console. l4d_afk_commands_takecontrol_block "1"

-		// If 1, Infected player can not change team when he has pouced/ridden/charged/smoked a survivor." l4d_afk_commands_infected_cap_block "1"
+		// If 1, Infected player can not change team when he has pouced/ridden/charged/smoked a survivor. l4d_afk_commands_infected_cap_block "1"

 		// Cold Down Time in seconds an infected player can not chage team after he is spawned as a special infected.
-(0=off)." l4d_afk_commands_infected_spawn_cooltime_block "10.0"
+(0=off). l4d_afk_commands_infected_spawn_cooltime_block "10.0"

-		// Players with these flags have immune to all 'block' limit(Empty = Everyone, -1: Nobody)" l4d_afk_commands_immune_block_flag "-1"
+		// Players with these flags have immune to all 'block' limit(Empty = Everyone, -1: Nobody) l4d_afk_commands_immune_block_flag "-1"

 		// Players with these flags have access to use command to spctator team.
-(Empty = Everyone, -1: Nobody)" l4d_afk_commands_spec_access_flag ""
+(Empty = Everyone, -1: Nobody) l4d_afk_commands_spec_access_flag ""

 		// Players with these flags have access to use command to inected team.
-(Empty = Everyone, -1: Nobody)" l4d_afk_commands_infected_access_flag ""
+(Empty = Everyone, -1: Nobody) l4d_afk_commands_infected_access_flag ""

 		// Players with these flags have access to use command to suvivor team.
-(Empty = Everyone, -1: Nobody)" l4d_afk_commands_survivor_access_flag ""
+(Empty = Everyone, -1: Nobody) l4d_afk_commands_survivor_access_flag ""

 		// Players with these flags have access to use command to be an observer.
-(Empty = Everyone, -1: Nobody)" l4d_afk_commands_observer_access_flag "z"
+(Empty = Everyone, -1: Nobody) l4d_afk_commands_observer_access_flag "z"

-		// If 1, Check team balance when player tries to use commandto join survivor/infected team in versus/scavenge.\nIf team is unbanlance, will fail to join team!" l4d_afk_commands_versus_teams_balance_enable "1"
+		// If 1, Check team balance when player tries to use commandto join survivor/infected team in versus/scavenge.\nIf team is unbanlance, will fail to join team! l4d_afk_commands_versus_teams_balance_enable "1"

-		// Teams are unbalanced when one team has this many more players than the other team in versus/scavenge." l4d_afk_commands_versus_teams_unbalance_limit "2"
+		// Teams are unbalanced when one team has this many more players than the other team in versus/scavenge. l4d_afk_commands_versus_teams_unbalance_limit "2"
 		```
 </details>